Geniools/Project-6.1/README.md

 - xml
 - api (browsable API)

-To change the format, add the following to the url:
+To change the format of the displayed data, supply the url with the following parameter:

 ``?format=<format>``

-#### Additional information
+### Additional information

 The API will offer the same permissions as the admin panel.
 This means that a user with the ``member`` role will have read-only permissions and a user with the ``treasurer`` role will have read and write